ostreedev/ostree/docs/composefs.md

 composefs metadata file, with a "backing store" directory that is shared with the current `/ostree/repo/objects`.

-### Kernel argument ot-composefs

-The `ostree-prepare-root` binary will look for a kernel argument called `ot-composefs`.

-The default value is `maybe` (this will likely become a build and initramfs-configurable option) in the future too.

-The possible values are:

-- `off`: Never use composefs
-- `maybe`: Use composefs if supported and there is a composefs image in the deployment directory
-- `on`: Require composefs
-- `digest=<sha256>`: Require the mounted composefs image to have a particular digest
-- `signed=<path>`: Require that the commit is signed as validated by the ed25519 public key specified by `path` (the path is resolved in the initrd).
+### composefs configuration

+The `ostree-prepare-root` binary will look for `ostree/prepare-root.conf` in `/etc` and `/usr/lib` in the initramfs.
+Using that configuration file you can enable composefs, and specify an Ed25519 public key to validate the booted commit.

+See the manpage for `ostree-prepare-root` for details of how to configure it.

 ### Injecting composefs digests